Making money online is now the norm for many. Some ways are quick and easy, and some take longer and a lot more effort.

 1. Film your video and upload it to YouTube

 Self-explanatory this, but a vital step!

-If you can get your video masterpiece onto your desktop (maybe from your iPhone or video camera) you can follow the instructions on Youtube for uploading it onto the website.
+If you can get your video masterpiece onto your desktop (probably from your smartphone) you can follow the instructions on YouTube for uploading it onto the website.